ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 .
 On a roll of 2 +, this player continues their activation as normal and completes their declared action.

-*lEKTEAArMATE] ---*
+*lEKTEAArMATE --*

-™ng either a Pass or a Throw Tea
+ng either a Pass or a Throw Tea

 a single player with this Trait on the active team can